openeventdata/mordecai/README.md

 batch processes them, and returns a corresponding list of lists.
 It currently around twice as fast as `geoparse`.

+Advanced users on large machines can modify the `lru_cache` parameter from 250 to 1000.
+This will use more memory but will increase parsing speed.

 Tests
 -----